 Vizzard, William J, Chapters on: Armor-Piercing Ammunition, Body Armor, Firearms Industry, Gun Shows and Firearms Dealers in Gregg Lee Carter, ed., Guns in American Society: An Encyclopedia of History, Politics, Culture, and the Law (Revised Edition).
 Santa Barbara, CA, 2012.

-Crime in California: A Case Reader in Caliornia Criminal Law offers a well balanced approach to teaching California criminal law to undergraduate students.
+Crime in California: A Case Reader in Caliornia Criminal Law, 3rd edition, offers a well balanced approach to teaching California criminal law to undergraduate students.
 Students learn the substantive criminal law as well as important critical thinking and analytical reasoning skills by engaging in the case briefing method of study.
 Crime in California provides narrative chapters which explain the nuances of each area of law in a way students can understand and provides a thorough body of case law which can be used to illustrate these principles in an exciting way.

 Advanced Criminal Investigations: Skills and Techniques for Detectives in the 21st Century (First Edition)